Envisioning Your Fine Art Print

 The next best thing to special lighting is a well lit room from indirect sunlight.
 The TruLife® Acrylic does an amazing job of reducing what glare there is while the metallic nature of the printing surface uses the natural light to reflect the details of print.
 Direct sunlight is always a no-no, as it causes glare, reflections and can eventually reduce the vibrancy of the print.

 If you do use some type of track or recessed ceiling lighting, the general rule is that it is at about a 30 degree angle from the artwork.
 The light fixtures should have and adjustable angle and be able to be dimmed.
 The best bulbs for lighting artwork are LED bulbs with a color temperature of 3000k to 4000k.
 The bulbs should be such that they provide even lighting over the entire print, not so wide that they light up the wall or so narrow that they do not light up the outside edges of the print.

 It would also be a good idea to obtain an opinion from a local lighting expert regarding your individual situation.
 Of course, you should use the services of a qualified electrician to install lighting.

 We're Here To Help

-We're here to help any way we can.
+We're here to help any way we can with the purchase of a Fine Art Landscape or Fine Art Wildlife print.
 If you have any questions regarding any of our prints, from size options to the location shot or anything else, just Contact Us with your questions.
 If we're not out in the middle of nowhere, we'll get right back to you.

 We sincerely appreciate your considering a purchase from us.